Click here to download a copy of the paper – Planning, Fast and Slow: or how to make military planning work for You

 This paper is part of the ‘2017 School of Armour Papers‘

 In preparing for battle, I have always found that plans are useless but planning is indispensable – Dwight D Eisenhower

 Great generals throughout history are distinguished by their capacity to assess and react to rapidly changing military situations.
-This ability is a combination of natural talent and experience, but how do we train this ability in the 21st century commander and planner?
+This ability is a combination of natural talent and experience, but how do we train this in the 21st century commander and planner?

-In this paper, Daniel outlines the historical context, modern cognitive theories and contemporary limitations to answer this question.
+In this paper, Daniel outlines historical context, modern cognitive theories and contemporary limitations to answer this question.

 About the author: Daniel Hebditch is an Engineer Officer.
 He has masters degrees in Military History and Defence Studies and is currently posted to the School of Armour.